zurutech/zurutech.github.io/.github/pull_request_template.md

 * [ ] Use the oxford comma (setting up Grammarly to use American English should forces you to use it)
 * [ ] Do not hotlink images: put the images inside a subfolder in the images folder of the blog and link there.
 Double check the images copyright before using them.
 * [ ] The ideal article should start from a problem -> the article content should start from it and describe the flow to solve it.

+### 2. Fixing a typo

+_Use this template to submit a merge request to fix a minor issue._

+Please describe why this change is needed.

+### 3. Fixing content
+_Use this template to submit a pull request because the content of the article is wrong._

+Please describe why this change is needed: why the content is wrong and what does this PR do.